-How the bacterium that plays role in spread of MRSA colonises the human noseJanuary 28th, 2013 in Diseases, Conditions, Syndromes /
+How the bacterium that plays role in spread of MRSA colonises the human noseJanuary 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A collaboration between researchers at the School of Biochemistry and Immunology and the Department of Microbiology at Trinity College Dublin has identified a mechanism by which the bacterium Staphylococcus aureus (S. aureus) colonises our nasal passages.
 The study, recently published in the prestigious journal PLOS Pathogens, shows for the first time that a protein located on the bacterial surface called clumping factor B (ClfB) recognises a protein called loricrin that is a major component of the envelope of cells in the nose and skin.

 S. aureus is an important human pathogen, with the potential to cause severe invasive diseases.
 It is a major concern in hospitals and healthcare facilities, where many infections are caused by strains such as MRSA that are resistant to commonly used antibiotics.
 Interestingly, S. aureus persistently colonises about 20% of the human population by binding to skin-like cells within the nasal cavity.
 Being colonised predisposes an individual towards becoming infected so it is vital that we understand the mechanisms involved.